TayyabSuhail123/INCA-AGENT/Readme.md

 ✅ You already have **write access** to both repos
 ✅ AWS credentials are securely injected via GitHub Secrets
-✅ The IAM user used is **limited to ECR-only access** for demo purposes
+✅ The IAM user used is **limited to resource required** for demo purposes

 ---